matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 #### How it worked in zkSync Lite

-In the previous version, we only had two operations that could be sent to zkSync Era from L1:
+In zkSync Lite, we only have two operations that can be sent to L2 from L1:

 - `Deposit` to bridge funds from Ethereum to zkSync.
 - `FullExit` to bridge funds back to Ethereum.